3 x Bedrooms

 Perfect for Families

 The heart of Stable is the huge sitting room (39′ x 20′) which used to be the original threshing barn and still retains its full height, showing all the beams as well as some of the old threshing machinery.
-However, Stable has all the modern comforts too with a 55″ Ultra High Definition Smart TV with access to streaming channels such as Netflix and iPlayer (some require your own subscription), a DVD player and surround sound.
+However, Stable has all the modern comforts too with a 55″ HD Smart TV with access to streaming channels (some require your own subscription), a DVD player and surround sound.
 With a underfloor heated flagstone floor and a wood burning stove, the room is beautifully warm in winter, whereas in summer the full width bi-fold doors are often left open to incorporate the view over the lake and down the valley to the river Taw.
 The bi-fold doors lead out onto the large lake side terrace, with a BBQ and table and chairs.

 The large kitchen has a great amount of preparation space and a Rangemaster cooker for the perfect self catering experience.
 The farmhouse kitchen table seats 12 and the sink overlooks the lake.